elgs/leanweb/README.md

 #### inputReady()

-`inputReady()` will be called after all input data from parent's `lw-input:` is ready.
+`inputReady()` will be called after all input data from parent's `lw-input:` are ready.
 In this method, children are able to access the passed in data shared by parents.

 #### urlHashChanged()
 If `urlHashChanged()` is defined as a function, it will be called whenever the urlHash changes.
-This could be useful to update the DOM on component routing.
+This could be useful to update the DOM in component routing.

-#### applyStyles(styles)
+#### applyStyles(...styles)
 `applyStyles` will apply the styles that is imported from a css or scss into the web component DOM.